 Mr Go's Story

-Mr Go’s is a nod to Ah himself, but moreover all he wanted – Western settlers and Chinese market gardeners thriving side-by-side.
-Mr Go’s is a restaurant take on this.
-We’re neither a Chinese restaurant, nor a Western one at that – we are a harmonious in-between.
+Mr Go’s is a nod to Ah himself, but moreover all he wanted – Western settlers and Chinese market gardeners thriving side by side.
+Mr Go’s is a restaurant take on this - we’re neither a Chinese restaurant, nor a Western one at that – we’re a harmonious in-between.

 This is Mr Go’s – this is not Mr Go.